 - The success rate that a dog obeys a known command on the first attempt.
 Breeds with a higher success rate were not only classes as more obedient, but also more intelligent.

-Although many hundreds of dogs participated in the trials, not all of them made the cut for the final intelligence rankings.
+Although many hundreds of dogs participated in the trials, not all of them made the cut for his final list of intelligence rankings.
 In fact, only 138 dog breeds did.
-For better accuracy, more data was needed on each breed.
+For better accuracy, they needed to have enough data on each breed.

-As a result, only dog breeds with at least 100 assessments qualified for the final rankings, thus eliminating breeds with low popularity.
+As a result, only dog breeds with at least 100 assessments qualified for the final ranking, eliminating several breeds with low popularity.
 The good news is that Jack Russell Terriers are among the most popular terrier breeds.

 How the Jack Russell Performed